AI in Fiction

 A closer look reveals that half of the book is empty out to become a container for the contraband.
 Anderson puts his program on CDs and diskettes.

 Books, of course, are technologies of representation and can be a type of simulacrum in terms of their representation of truth.
 The emptied out book symbolizes Mr Anderson’s disillusionment with the world he lives in.
-Click the image to the left to enlarge it.
+Click the image to enlarge it.

 Conclusion